Italian nationalism: Fascism and World War II (1922 to 1945)

+Italian Fascism is based upon Italian nationalism and in particular, seeks to complete what it considers as the incomplete project of Risorgimento by incorporating Italia Irredenta (unredeemed Italy) into the state of Italy.
+To the east of Italy, the Fascists claimed that Dalmatia was a land of Italian culture.
+To the south, the Fascists claimed Malta, which belonged to the United Kingdom, and Corfu, which belonged to Greece, to the north claimed Italian Switzerland, while to the west claimed Corsica, Nice and Savoy, which belonged to France.
 Mussolini sought to build closer relations with Germany and the United Kingdom while showing hostility towards France and Yugoslavia.
-He fought communism in Spain in 1936/37 and united Albania to the kingdom of Italy in 1939.
-In 1940 entered WW2 on the side of Hitler's Germany, but in September 1943 Italy was forced to surrender to the Allies.
+He fought communism in Spain in 1936/37 and united Albania to the Kingdom of Italy in 1939.
+In 1940, Mussolini entered WW2 on the side of Hitler's Germany, but in September 1943, Italy was forced to surrender to the Allies.